mixmastamyk/console/docs/additional.rst

     *"I hope you know this violates my warranty!"—Twiki*

-.. rubric:: Environment Variables

-On rare POSIX terminals color detection may hang and need to be disabled.
+On terminals advertising xterm compatibility (though incomplete) color detection may hang and need to be disabled.
-(Recent versions of console implement a timeout to alleviate this.
+Recent versions of console implement a blacklist and timeout to alleviate/mitigate this.
-If you notice that startup stutters briefly at console init, you might be affected.
+If you notice that console startup stutters briefly at import time, you might be affected.
-See troubleshooting below to enable DEBUG logging.)
+See troubleshooting below to enable DEBUG logging.

 To disable automatic detection of terminal capabilities at import time the environment variable